kluster-ai/docs/get-started/api.md

 ---

-## Cancelling a Batch Job
+## Cancelling a Batch job

 `post https://api.kluster.ai/v1/batches/{batch_id}/cancel`

-To cancel an in-progress Batch job, send a cancel request to the batches endpoint specifying the `batch_id`.
+To cancel a Batch job that is currently in progress, send a request to the `cancel` endpoint with your `batch_id`.
+Note that cancellation may take up to 10 minutes to complete, during which time the status will show as "Cancelling".

 <div class="grid" markdown>
 <div markdown>